Introduction to Deep Dungeons in FFXIV

 Pomander of Serenity Serenity Pomander Icon Removes all floor effects from the current floor (including beneficial ones.)

-Pomander of Intuition Intuition Pomander Icon Reveals the location of the next Accursed Hoard, it will stay in effect until one is revealed or the floorset ends.
+Pomander of Intuition Intuition Pomander Icon Reveals the location of the Accursed Hoard on the next floor where one is present (including the current floor).

-Pomander of Raising Raising Pomander Icon Resurrects any party member that is KO'd.
+Pomander of Raising Raising Pomander Icon Resurrects a party member that has been KO'd.
 After a player is raised, the effect will then disappear.
-This does not count as a KO against the file during a solo run and does not prevent acquisition of titles for solo clears.
-Will only drop from floor 51+ in PotD.
-Can no longer drop from floor 181+ POTD or 81+ HoH.
+When solo, this does not count as a KO against the file during a solo run and does not prevent acquisition of titles for solo clears.
+Will only drop from floor 51+ in PotD, and can no longer drop from floor 181+ in PotD, or 81+ in HoH and EO.

 Pomanders Icons Palace of the Dead Only

 Pomander of Lust Lust Pomander Icon Transforms the user into a Succubus for 60 seconds, replacing their action bar with Void Fire II.
-This will deal damage to the targeted enemy and all enemies around them, as well as inflict a vulnerability stack that increases damage taken by 10% per stack up to a maximum of five stacks.
+This will deal damage to the targeted enemy and all enemies around them after a short cast, as well as inflict a vulnerability stack that increases damage taken by 10% per stack up to a maximum of five stacks.

-Pomander of Resolution Resolution Pomander Icon Transforms the user into Kuribu for 60 seconds, replacing their action bar with Heavenly Judge, a skill that deals damage in an AoE and stuns enemies.
-Deals immense bonus damage to ashkin (undead) enemies.
+Pomander of Resolution Resolution Pomander Icon Transforms the user into Kuribu for 60 seconds, replacing their action bar with Heavenly Judge, a skill that deals damage in an targeted AoE and stuns enemies after a short cast.
+Deals immense bonus damage to ashkin (undead enemies).
 Only found past floor 60.

 Pomanders Icons Heaven on High Only